TadiT7/treble_experimentations_wiki/Moto-X4.md

-# Moto X4

-Works pretty well except problems with radio fm.
+Seems to work pretty well except problems with radio fm and sim detection.

 ## Steps to install
 **THIS WILL ERASE ALL YOUR DATA**